 Comment below if you have ever struggled with being a good listener.
 I have!
 What are you doing to improve your listening skills?
 How can you more fully engage with other people?

 As a recap - here are six ways to have good listening skills, that you have learned today: turn off any distractions, designate time to write every morning/evening, keep eye-contact in your conversations, love the opportunity to seek new wisdom, ask questions and practice repetition.
 Apply the way you listen to sounds as added understanding.

 Based on my experience this is how I define listening: “The most incredibly underestimated gift freely given to a human.
 The ability to open your heart, mind & focus to another being or situation, in a way that will allow you to not only learn a fantastic amount of wisdom from others...but also about yourself."
 Today is all we have.
 Tomorrow will never be certain.
 I hope you - confident, boss peep - will make an effort to be a good listener.
 The first step to success is recognizing where you are wrong, actively choosing to make a change & then fighting for that change.
 We need to be strengthening our listening skills as often as possible.

-Share this blog post with others who will find value in these tips to having good listening skills in business!
+Pin this blog post so others can find value in these tips on having good listening skills in business!

 Stay connected with the confident family!

 Join my mailing list to receive the latest news, deals, advice, tips, freebies + MORE!
 Do not worry, your information will never be shared.